 Talk to a family law attorney about how to apply for these kinds of positions and how to get certified and licensed.
 In many cases, the process of getting approval to be a guardian or foster parent is very similar to the process of seeking approval for adoption.

 Considering Adopting a Child and Seeking Help from a Dallas Adoption Lawyer?

 If you or your family have decided to open up your home and your hearts to adopting a child, then contact us today.
 At The Queenan Law Firm, we provide affordable assistance to every client regardless if they are single or married.
 We understand that the adoption process is complex, and we know how devastating it can be if an application for adoption is denied because of a technicality.
 That is why we urge you to contact us today for a free consultation.
 Call The Queenan Law Firm at (817) 476-1797.
-With more than 20 years of legal experience representing mothers and fathers throughout the Dallas area, our Dallas family law attorneys are always eager to put our knowledge and skill to work for you.
+With more than 20 years of legal experience representing mothers and fathers throughout the Dallas area, our Dallas family law attorney is always eager to put our knowledge and skill to work for you.